JuliaRegistries/RegistryCI.jl/docs/src/guidelines.md

 All of those guidelines are enabled on the General registry.

-For private registries, some of these guidelines can be disabled.
+For other registries, some of these guidelines can be disabled.

 ## New packages